hmc-cs-dzhang/language-design/language-design.md

 read like prose" (Bloch 506).
 This is what distinguishes an API from a library, and pushes it towards DSL on the spectrum.

-As we alluded to in an earlier response, a similiarity between APIs and languages is what makes one good.
+As we alluded to in an earlier response, a similarity between APIs and languages is what makes one good.
 We can get a sense of the similarities by comparing Steele's traits of a good language with Bloch's traits of a good API.
 For example, Steele makes a big point of how "a main goal in designing a